 Here are four essential things to consider when charting out your life journey:

 1. Long-term goals and personal vision: You can’t create a life plan without knowing your destination.
 For this, you need to look within and continually work on developing a deep sense of self-awareness.
 This usually comes from a combination of life experience and consciously engaging in activities (reading, workshops, assessments) to expand your self-knowledge.
 Having a vision of where you want to go makes it easier to create a roadmap and develop a plan for focused action.
 If a lifetime vision plan does not seem feasible, break it down to a 10-year, 5-year, or 1-year plan – whatever timeframe you’re comfortable with.
-You can get specific and detailed guidance on this process by downloading this free E-book.

 2. The possibility of not achieving desired outcomes: Preparing for things that won’t go according to plan needs to occur on the tactical and psychological front.
 We have to train our mind and heart for the possibility of failure by adopting an attitude of experimentation.
 When you see your life plan as a strategic process of trial and error, it offers you the clarity to adjust your course in a favorable direction.
 Flexibility, resilience, and faith will help you overcome potential obstacles without getting devastated and giving up.
 Arm yourself with the tools, coping mechanisms, and Plan B’s so that you can deal with unexpected turbulence.

-4. A change of heart from perspective shifts: We’re always in the process of growing and evolving.
+4. A change of heart from perspective shifts: We’re always growing and evolving.
 As we gain wisdom from our experiences, our perspectives shift, and often, so do our desires.
 What you desired in your teens and 20’s may not do it for you when you reach your 30’s and 40’s.
 For example, when we’re younger, we generally seek a partner who is physically attractive, witty, and exciting.
 But as we mature, we realize that what really matters in a partner is their character, trustworthiness, responsibility, and their capacity for empathy and kindness.
 We begin seeking different kinds of partners based on what we learned from our dating experiences.